saraorofino/FISHE/01_model_scripts/README.md

 - The current fishing mortality rate (*f*) is reached when catch is equivalent to the surplus production of the fishery at that biomass.
 - The fishing mortality rate (*f*) calculated at the beginning of the simulation is the true fishing mortality rate of the operating fishery.
 - Fishing mortality (*f*) and *f/fmsy* are calculated at the beginning of each year and the change in *f* made by the management decision is applied to *f* in that same year.
-- Climate change is affeecting thee productivity of fish stocks by influencing the growth term (*r*).
+- Climate change is affecting the productivity of fish stocks by influencing the growth term (*r*).
 - Participants of the fishery adhere to the management decisions and the fishing mortality rate (*f*) that results from the management decision is the true fishing mortality rate of the fishery.

 ### Performance Indicators/Reference Points

-The model using the following performance indicator: *f / fmsy* also called the *f ratio*
+The model uses the following performance indicator: *f / fmsy* also called the *f ratio*

-Which is the ratio of the current fishing mortality rate (*f*) to the fishing mortality that would produce biomass of maximum sustainable yield (*fmsy*).
+which is the ratio of the current fishing mortality rate (*f*) to the fishing mortality that would produce biomass of maximum sustainable yield (*fmsy*).

 The reference points used in the model are a target ratio of 1 and a limit ratio of 2.
 A target ratio of 1 means the fishery is currently fishing at exactly the fishing pressure that gives the biomass of maximum sustainable yield, while a ratio of 2 means the fishery is fishing twice as hard as the fishing pressure that would give the biomass of maximum sustainable yield.
 The decision tree used in the model is as follows: